Trump Proud Boys remark echoes Charlottesville

 GOP House leader Kevin McCarthy insisted Trump did agree when asked if he would condemn the groups, and the California Republican sought to equate the white nationalist groups and the KKK with extremists like antifa.

-GOP Sen. Mike Rounds, R-S.D., went only go so far as to say, “I was hoping for more clarity.”
+GOP Sen. Mike Rounds, R-S.D., went only so far as to say, “I was hoping for more clarity.”

 Sen. Tim Scott of South Carolina, the only Black Republican in the Senate, said he believed Trump “misspoke.”